 This often happens in many different areas of our lives.
-We would rather lay down in front of the television than exercise.
+We would rather lie down in front of the television than exercise.
 We want to reach for that piece of pizza instead of the salad.
 We fall back into toxic relationships instead of moving on.

 Why does it often feel better to do what is unhealthy than it does to do what is healthy?
 Think about ways you can motivate yourself to pick up healthy habits.
+Motivation and goals

 What if one of your long-held memories isn’t actually completely true?
 Does it matter?

-Considering this deep thought question will help you recognize that you could be wrong or partly wrong about things you believe to be true.
+Considering this deep-thought question will help you recognize that you could be wrong or partly wrong about things you believe to be true.
 It can help you challenge your beliefs and look at other perspectives.

-This may be going up to a stranger in the grocery store and giving them a compliment or reaching out to someone who has your dream job and ask them how they got there.
+This may be going up to a stranger in the grocery store and giving them a compliment or reaching out to someone who has your dream job and asking them how they got there.